 An initial consultation before a tattoo removal Edmonton procedure is vital for every practice and patient.
 It’s a medium to showcase your experience or knowledge of the tattoo removal Edmonton procedure, communicate with your clients, and make them trust you so that they can proceed with the treatments.

-It is a good practice to provide answers to your patient’s questions and prove your skill in laser tattoo removal.
+It is a good practice to provide answers to your patient’s questions and prove your skill in laser tattoo removal in Edmonton.
 We have put together the most frequently asked questions about the procedure.

-What is the mechanism of laser tattoo removal?
+What is the mechanism of laser tattoo removal in Edmonton?

 The procedure uses a technology in which a very short, high-powered beam of light energy is delivered to the skin at specific wavelengths— 532nm, 650nm or 1064nm.
 As the pulse of light is placed on the tattoo area, it is absorbed by the ink particles used for the tattoo.